owasp-modsecurity/ModSecurity-nginx/README.md

 $ TEST_NGINX_BINARY=/path/to/your/nginx prove .
 ```

-If you are facing problems getting your added functionality to pass all the  Nginx tests, feel free to contact us or the nginx mailing list at: http://nginx.org/en/support.html
+If you are facing problems getting your added functionality to pass all the nginx tests, feel free to contact us or the nginx mailing list at: http://nginx.org/en/support.html

 ### Debugging

 We respect the nginx debugging schema.
 By using the configuration option
 “--with-debug”  during the nginx configuration you will also  be enabling the
 connector's debug messages.
 Core dumps and crashes are expected to be debugged
-in the same fashion that is used to debug Nginx.
+in the same fashion that is used to debug nginx.
 For further information,
 please check the nginx debugging information: http://wiki.nginx.org/Debugging